-The Bench-Cut is designed to be used in an extrusion line, cutting flexible and rigid plastic and rubber extrusions.
-The maximum capacity of the machine is 30mm.
+The Econo-Cut is designed to be used in an extrusion line, cutting flexible and rigid plastic and rubber extrusions.
+The maximum capacity of the machine varies according to the model.
 However, actual cutting capacity will depend upon product type and wall thickness.